10 Best Jamstack-ready eCommerce platforms

 Headless commerce in the wild: Swisscom

 Saleor is a platform for creating storefronts.
-Started in 2020 by Mirek Mencel and Patryk Zawadzki, it has an open-source and cloud platform featuring all the core functionalities you need.
+Started in 2020 by Mirek Mencel and Patryk Zawadzki, it has an open-source cloud platform featuring all the core functionalities you need.
 It boasts a powerful product configuration tool and a focus on PWA.
-Their administration dashboard allows you to manage products, people, and functionalities easily.
+Their administration dashboard allows you to easily manage products, people, and functionalities.